Provider

 Multi dependencies

 Some providers are multi-providers and instead of one implementation, we will receive an array of implementations.
-For correct type inference, we must pass the multi: true
+Type inference for deps

 commands.forEach();